dduan/duan.ca/README.md

 ### Adding an asset

 Put it in `/static`.
-It's relative path to `/static` becomes its URL.
+Its relative path to `/static` becomes its URL.

 ### Adding a new type of page